 All assignments are to be keyboarded in a professional manner and will be graded on content, organization, completeness, grammar, punctuation, and spelling.
+Use the following file formats: .docx, .doc, or .pdf.
 Assignments will be released as we progress through the semester.

-The last day to withdraw from this class is November 10, 2015
+The last day to withdraw from this class is March 31, 2015